SmitNVaghasiya/singlepage-resume-checker/remaining_tasks.md

 -------- Must complete only after completing above tasks.
--- Add option so that user can give me suggesstions after the analysis result is it good or helped them or not.- code might be added have to check if it is added correctly and working or not correctly. ✅ COMPLETED
+# -- Add option so that user can give me suggesstions after the analysis result is it good or helped them or not.- code might be added have to check if it is added correctly and working or not correctly. ✅ COMPLETED Testing remaining.

 -- Add the Google sign in and sign up inside of my website and only take data which is required.
 -- We are not able to export the full anlaysis report in profile only profile info is being downloaded.